AlanSeyfir/metacritic-app/README.md

 A react native app which shows the information of the best games of the history.

 # Video to see the app
-Click the image to see the video.
+Click the image to see the video. <br>
 [![METACRITIC APP THUMBNAIL](https://img.youtube.com/vi/56J7ktWEOfA/0.jpg)](https://www.youtube.com/watch?v=56J7ktWEOfA)

 # Examples